hairyf/overlastic/docs/en/vue/index.md

 const props = defineProps({
   title: String,
 })

-// Define the events used in the component (optional)
-// There will be event prompts when used in the component defineEmits(['cancel', 'confirm'])

 // Get Overlay information from useOverlayMeta const { visible, confirm, cancel } = useOverlayMeta({
   // Duration of popup layer animation to avoid premature destruction of the component